9001/copyparty/README.md

 a single sha512 would be better, right?

-this is due to `crypto.subtle` not providing a streaming api (or the option to seed the sha512 hasher with a starting hash)
+this is due to `crypto.subtle` [not yet](https://github.com/w3c/webcrypto/issues/73) providing a streaming api (or the option to seed the sha512 hasher with a starting hash)

 as a result, the hashes are much less useful than they could have been (search the server by sha512, provide the sha512 in the response http headers, ...)

 hashwasm would solve the streaming issue but reduces hashing speed for sha512 (xxh128 does 6 GiB/s), and it would make old browsers and [iphones](https://bugs.webkit.org/show_bug.cgi?id=228552) unsupported

+* blake2 might be a better choice since xxh is non-cryptographic, but that gets ~15 MiB/s on slower androids

 # performance